 Overall, both tablets are great for their budget.
 However, I would still recommend the Tab A8 as a better pick.

 Who Is The Samsung Galaxy Tab A8 For?

 If you are a casual everyday user who watches many YouTube videos and some movies here and there and enjoys listening to music; then the Tab A8 is for you.

-Oh, and if you do lightweight gaming, or need a tablet for college or school, then the Tab A8 would be a wonderful choice as well.
-It’s easy to read from it, you can attach a Bluetooth keyboard & mouse and get some writing done as well.
+Oh, and if you do lightweight gaming or need a tablet for reading, then the Tab A8 would be a wonderful choice as well.
+It’s easy to read from it.
+It’s lightweight and has long battery life.

 However, if you are a gaming enthusiast, a professional video editor, work with pro photography and drawing apps, then the Tab A8 isn’t for you.
-Instead, I would recommend getting the Tab S8 for better performance, S Pen support, and more pro features that the A8 is missing.
+Instead, I would recommend getting the Tab S9 series Samsung Tablet for better performance.
+These tablets have S Pen support, have better displays, processors and more features.